fuzziqersoftware/libevent-async/README.md

   * `co_await EvBuffer::read_exactly`: Reads the given number of bytes and adds it to the buffer.
 This awaiter *does not* resume until the requested number of bytes have been read.
   * `co_await EvBuffer::read_to`: Reads enough bytes such that the buffer contains at least the given number of bytes.
 If the buffer already has that much data or more, the caller is not suspended.
   * `co_await EvBuffer::write`: Writes the given number of bytes from the buffer.
 This does not drain them from the buffer.

+## The libhttp-async library

+This library exists in the namespace `EventAsync::HTTP`.

-* `HTTPServer`: Define a subclass of this, then implement handle_request.
-See HTTPServerExample.cc.
+* `Server`: If you want to serve HTTP, HTTPS, or Websocket traffic, define a subclass of this and implement handle_request.
+See Protocols/HTTP/ServerExample.cc.
-* `HTTPWebsocketServer`: As above, implement handle_request in a subclass.
-This class has websocket functions too; you can `co_await this->enable_websockets(req)` to convert the calling request into a websocket stream. enable_websockets returns a client object which you can use to send and receive websocket messages.
-(If enable_websockets returns nullptr then the request wasn't a websocket request, or it failed to convert it for some reason, and you should still call this->send_response as for a normal HTTP request.)
-* `HTTPConnection`/`HTTPRequest`: These can be used to make outbound HTTP requests, optionally using OpenSSL.
-See HTTPClientExample.cc.
+* `Connection`/`Request`: These can be used to make outbound HTTP requests, optionally using OpenSSL.
+See Protocols/HTTP/ClientExample.cc.

+## The libmysql-async library

+This library provides the class `EventAsync::MySQL::Client`.
+This client can only do a few useful things; fortunately, one of those things is running SQL queries and returning result sets.
+See Protocols/MySQL/Client.hh for usage information.

 ## Things to fix / improve / add